StardustXR/website/docs/01-get-started/03-setup-openxr.md

 Then double click the file to run it.
 ![Envision App Image](/img/docs/envisionappimage.png)

-When you launch Envision, you will have to build a profile depending on what headset and setup you are using, check the [Envision website](https://lvra.gitlab.io/docs/fossvr/envision/) for instructions specific to what you have.
+When you launch Envision, you will have to build a profile for your headset, check the [Envision website](https://lvra.gitlab.io/docs/fossvr/envision/) for instructions specific to what you have.
 You can take a look at [this section] of our Meta Quest setup video for an example using WiVRn.
 ![Envision Build Profile](/img/docs/envisionbuildprofile.png)

 Once you have one of these options installed, a quick way to test it within the headset is by running the command `xrgears` and see if it works. [xrgears](https://gitlab.freedesktop.org/monado/demos/xrgears) is a demo that comes with Monado.